 The island nation is often referred to as Little Britain, and it has an excellent standard of living, inviting cuisine, great healthcare and a low incidence of crime.
 The country is part of the British Commonwealth, and people there speak English and drive on the left-hand side of the road.
 Also, cricket is the country’s national sport – talk about feeling right at home!
-Here are a few factors that make Barbados an attractive destination for UK expats.
+Here are a few factors that make Barbados an attractive destination for UK expats to retire.

 Year-round warm weather

 Barbados has a tropical climate.
 Summer and winter temperatures typically are between 28°C and 30°C, but it does occasionally drop to 20°C during the winter months.
 There is usually a light, pleasant breeze, and the island enjoys about 3,000 hours of sunshine every year.
 The country usually escapes any major impacts from the hurricane season, as it is located in an easterly portion of the Atlantic.

 Stable political environment

 Barbados enjoys one of the Caribbean’s most stable political environments.
 It has had a parliamentary form of government since 1639, making it the British Commonwealth’s third-oldest parliament.
 The country is one of the most stable in the region and has experienced steady economic growth with a low rate of inflation.
 The World Economic Forum’s Global Competitiveness Report ranks its banking system as the 4th most stable in the Western Hemisphere.